-We stand ready, upon request by the Department of Defense, to utilize the investigative techniques we developed based on our “Random Incident Statistical Correlation (RISC)” profiling system in conjunction with our extensive Foundation databases to provide the names of the most likely matches as specific recommendations for forensic analysis of any remains recovered from World War II battlefields.
+We always stand ready to assist the Department of Defense by utilizing the advanced law enforcement investigative techniques we developed based on our “Random Incident Statistical Correlation (RISC)” profiling system and other sophisticated technologies we have helped develop such as MissingPersonLink’s computerized “Cranial Facial Recognition Program (CFRP)”.
+In conjunction with our extensive Foundation databases our researchers and investigators can provide the names of the most likely matches as specific recommendations for forensic analysis of any remains recovered from World War II battlefields.

 You do not see “Inc.” at the end of our Foundation’s name.
-We are not a corporation who on one hand seeks and accepts government contracts for work related to the search for MIA’s and on the other hand begs the public for money to support the same activities they are paid by the government to perform.
+We are not a corporation who on one hand seeks and accepts huge, multi-million dollar government contracts for work related to the search for MIA’s and on the other hand begs the public for money to support the same activities they are paid by the government to perform.
 We see a distinct ethical conflict for those organizations that operate this way and have great pity for those that who do not see this as a problem.
-Especially, when they criticize others for “doing the right thing” without a profit motive.
+Especially, when they criticize others who do not have a profit motive for “doing the right thing” .

 One unique aspect of The Chief Rick Stone and Family Charitable Foundation is that our By-Laws were formulated to insure that not one single penny can ever be spent for “administrative compensation”.
 ALL members of the Foundation including our Founder, Board of Directors, Advisory Committee, researchers, staff, and investigators agree to serve without compensation.
 NO salaries or funds of any kind are ever paid to anyone for work at the Foundation.
 The Foundation does not sell its reports or copies of government records to anyone.
-We do not sell “memberships”, battlefield tours, airplane rides, or hire telemarketers to solicit money.
-We accept no government funding and we do not apply for grants from any entity.
+We do not sell “memberships”, battlefield tours, airplane rides, books with photographs of our ancestor’s skeletal remains, or hire telemarketers to solicit money.
+We accept NO government funding and we do not apply for grants from any entity.
 Because of this unique stance in keeping with the ethical principles of our Founder, we must hold our expenses to an absolute minimum in acquiring the research materials necessary.